oceanprotocol/docs/rewards/user-guides/how-to-volumedf.md

 ---
-description: Make extra dosh by curating datasets in Data Farming
+description: Guide: Volume Data Farming
 ---

-# Guide: Volume DF
+# Guide: Volume Data Farming

 <figure><img src="../../.gitbook/assets/rewards/gif/volume-df.gif" alt=""><figcaption></figcaption></figure>

 ## Curate to earn

-The bread and butter of the Data Farming dApp is incentivizing OCEAN rewards for curating and publishing valuable assets in the Ocean ecosystem.

-The way that users curate assets is by **pointing their Allocation Power** to them using the Data Farming dApp.

-If you're a publisher, then you can also benefit from additional bonuses.
+In Volume DF, you allocate veOCEAN to data assets with high data consume volume (DCV).
+You do this via the DF dApp.

 We'll show you how!

-#### Step 1 - Navigate to the Data Farming dApp
+#### Step 1 - Navigate to the DF dApp

 - Go to [https://df.oceandao.org](https://df.oceandao.org)

 #### Step 2 - Connect your wallet

-- Connect your wallet to the Data Farming dApp using the Ethereum network (mainnet)
+- Connect your wallet to the dApp, on Ethereum mainnet

-#### Step 3 - Click on the Volume DF tab in the top menu
+#### Step 3 - Click the Volume DF tab in the top menu

 <figure><img src="../../.gitbook/assets/rewards/volumeDF-page.png" alt=""><figcaption><p>Click the Volume DF page link in the menu</p></figcaption></figure>